Skip to main content

 Why Reading Comes Next?
 Once children have a basic understanding of letters and sounds, they can begin to decode words and develop reading fluency.

 How to Teach?
-Start with simple, repetitive books with colorful illustrations.
+Start with simple, repetitive books with simple illustrations.
 Encourage children to sound out words and use context clues to understand the meaning of the text.
 Reading together regularly fosters a love for books and strengthens reading skills.

 Here are some more tips for teaching your young child how to read.